cloudprober/cloudprober/docs/content/docs/about/index.md

 <a href="https://github.com/google/cloudprober">github.com/google/cloudprober<a>
 to
 <a href="https://github.com/cloudprober/cloudprober">github.com/cloudprober/cloudprober</a>.
-This was a disruptive move (and we lost a lot of Github stars in the process :smiley:), but it had to be done one day anyway, in order for Cloudprober to become an independent entity and grow even faster.
-While I can't say this authoritatively now, I believe Google still uses Cloudprober, possibly even more widely now, based on Googlers' interactions with the project.
+This was a disruptive move and we lost a lot of Github stars in the process (1.4k - :smiley:), but overall it was a good move as Cloudprober has grown much faster after becoming independent.

+While I can't say this authoritatively now as I don't work there anymore, from what I know, Google still uses Cloudprober, in fact, even more widely now.

 ## Growth and stability

-Throughout its journey, Cloudprober has continuously adapted and expanded to meet the evolving needs of its users -- an essential trait for any software.
-Without this attribute, software inevitably withers over time.
-To ensure Cloudprober thrives and evolves robustly, we've been very diligent that it grows in a structured way, a commitment we'll uphold in future as well.
+Throughout its journey, Cloudprober has continuously adapted and expanded to meet the evolving needs of its users[^4].
+To ensure that Cloudprober thrives and evolves robustly, we've been very diligent that it grows in a structured way, a commitment we'll uphold in future as well.

+[^4]:
+    I think it's an essential trait for any software.
+Software that don't evolve with time wither away.